anastasiacodes/resume/README.md

 2. Build command: `hugo`
 3. Publish directory `public`

-Select `deploy site` button to build your site on Netlify.
+Select `Deploy Site` button to build your site on Netlify.

-After the terminal view of the build, you should receive a success message providing you will the URL to your website.
+You should receive a success message providing you with the URL to your website.

-You are now hosting a static site on Netlify.

 ![Netlify success](static/assets/images/netlify-success.png)